jelicas/jelicas.github.io/_posts/2022-05-10-google-sign-in-ionic-with-capacitor-firebase-auth-draft.markdown

 Sync project with gradle files.
 (File/Sync Project with Gradle Files)

-Make a project and run it on an avd emulator (Pixel 2 API 28).
+Make a project and run it on an AVD emulator (I used Pixel 2 API 28).

 ![Emulator](/assets/images/emulator.png)

+Now you can further develop your application with Google provider enabled.